kangax/przilla/src/memory-bank/activeContext.md

 ## Learnings & Insights

+- Implementing custom sorting logic in TanStack Table (like sorting by latest score level) requires defining a custom `sortingFn`.
+This function needs access to the necessary data (e.g., `scoresByWodId`) which can be achieved by defining the function within a scope where the data is available (like inside `createColumns`) to leverage closures.
 - Calculating adjusted performance metrics (like `level * difficulty`) requires careful handling of data fetching (joining tables), type definitions across backend/frontend, and UI updates (tooltips, axis labels, helper functions) to accurately reflect the new calculation.
 - Passing detailed data structures (like the score breakdown) through multiple component layers (API -> Page -> Chart) requires careful type definition updates at each stage.
 - Recharts custom tooltips provide flexibility to display complex, structured information derived from the data payload.
 Using helper functions (like `getDescriptiveLevel`) within the tooltip enhances readability.